Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: MEDSCI 543

-This course applies School of Medicine thematic content with an emphasis on core concepts needed for clinical practice in the changing healthcare environment.
-Students will explore areas related to humanism in medicine including the themes of diversity, health equity, ethics, professionalism, and determinants of health.
+Applies School of Medicine thematic content with an emphasis on core concepts for clinical practice in the changing healthcare environment.
+Students explore areas related to humanism in medicine including the themes of diversity, health equity, ethics, and determinants of health.
 Pass/Fail only.
 Offered: AWSp.

 View course details in MyPlan: MEDSCI 545